Foreign Pilot License Verification

 Receive Letter of Authenticity & Obtain FAA Medical Certificate

-If approved, the student will receive the Letter of Authenticity from the FAA that authorizes them to get the temporary certificate.
-Student must then pass a medical examination that qualifies them to receive their FAA Medical Certificate once they arrive here in the U.S.
+If approved, you will receive the Letter of Authenticity from the FAA that authorizes you to get your temporary certificate.
+You must then pass a medical examination that qualifies you to receive your FAA Medical Certificate once you arrive in the U.S.

 Arrive at Epic & Complete IACRA Enrollment